-- (a) All BMPs required for compliance with this article shall meet the design criteria, standards and specifications based on any of the following: . - (1) Other design guidance and technical standards identified or developed by the WDNR under subchapter V of chapter NR 151, Wisconsin Administrative Code. - (2) Soil loss prediction tools (such as the Universal Soil Loss Equation) when using an appropriate annual rainfall or runoff factor, (also referred to as the R factor), or an appropriate design storm and precipitation distribution, and when considering the geographic location of the site and the period of disturbance. - (3) Technical standards and methods approved by the commissioner. - (b) Other standards.
+- (a) Design criteria, standards and specifications.
+All BMPs required to comply with this article for compliance with this article shall meet the design criteria, standards and specifications based on any of the following: - (1) Applicable design criteria, standards and specifications identified in the Wisconsin Construction Site Best Management Practice Handbook, WDNR Pub.
+WR-222 November 1993 Revision. - (12) Other design guidance and technical standards identified or developed by the WDNR under subchapter V of chapter NR 151, Wisconsin Administrative Code. - (23) Soil loss prediction tools (such as the Universal Soil Loss Equation) when using an For this article, average annual basis is calculated using the appropriate annual rainfall or runoff factor, (also referred to as the R factor), or an equivalent appropriate design storm and precipitation distribution, and when considering the using a type II distribution, with consideration given to the geographic location of the site and the period of disturbance.

+- (3) Technical standards and methods approved by the commissioner. - (b) Other standards.
 Other technical standards not identified or developed in subsection (a) may be used, provided that the commissioner has approved the methods.

 Sec.
-98-307. - Performance Standards for Construction Sites of One Acre or More.
+98-307. - Performance Sstandards for Construction Sites of One Acre or More.